homebysix/sethku-recipes/README.md

 autopkgrecipes
 ==============

-Repository of Autopkg recipes I have created
+Repository of Autopkg recipes I have created.
+Mostly created with Recipe Robot.